ldn-softdev/jtc/Walk-path tutorial.md

 ### Boolean and Null searches
 `b` suffix stands for a _boolean_ match, while `n` is a null match.

-bollean lexeme can be given in the following forms:
+A boolean lexeme can be given in the following forms:
 - `<>b`, `<namespace>b` - in these forms, the search is performed among _JSON boolean_ values only and matched value will be preserved in the `namespace` shall it be present in the lexeme
 - `<true>b`, `<false>b` - when a _JSON boolean_ is spelled as a lexeme parameter, then it's not a _namespace_ reference,